Dry Needling

-For those who haven't found relief through medication, or surgery, trigger point dry needling could make a significant difference.
+For those who haven’t found relief through medication or surgery, trigger point dry needling can significantly aid recovery.

-Often, the diagnosis of pain overlooks the role of muscles and their accompanying myofascial tissue as causative factors.
-Muscle contractures, or knots, can develop due to everyday postures, positions, and repetitive movements, leading to pain and dysfunction over time.
+Many pain diagnoses overlook the role of muscles and myofascial tissue as contributors.
+Muscle knots, or contractures, often form from everyday postures, repetitive movements, and sustained positions, leading to pain and dysfunction over time.

-As a chronic-pain patient and a physical therapy practitioner experienced in dry needling techniques, I have both personal and professional expertise.
-I have trained over 1,000 physical therapists and other healthcare practitioners in advanced dry needling and Myofascial Pain Science.
+As both a chronic-pain patient myself and a physical therapy practitioner skilled in dry needling, I bring both personal and professional experience when treating patients.
+I have trained over 1,000 healthcare professionals in advanced dry needling techniques and Myofascial Pain Science.

 How Does Dry Needling Work?